XIMDEX/structured-data/doc/guide.md

 composer require ximdex/structured-data
 ```

-This command install the package in vendor extension.
+This command installs the package in vendor extension.
 The next step is the database generation, so is needed to run the migration process for Laravel using the appropriate command for this purpose:

 ```shell